harmony-one/x/progress/nagesh-mishra.md

+2023-12-28 Thu: Added a favorite feature on Twitter that communicates with Talk to Me.

+2023-12-27 Web: Add a feature to display Twitter lists.
+Implement functionality for adding new items to lists.
+Add a feature for item deletion from lists.
+Enhance the system by updating status type handling.

+2023-12-26 Tue: Twitter API's testing and UI for update API.

+---

 2023-12-22 Fri: Implemented new version of Twitter APIs, manually added new Twitter list updated Twitter list name, or set it in "active" or "inactive" status and Delete.

 2023-12-21 Thu: Completed and tested "Skip 30 Seconds" feature to an action sheet, PR: https://github.com/harmony-one/x/pull/410.